 You can see what reasonable adjustments are in place in your MyUWE account.
 If you do not have adjustments in place see below typical adjustments and how to apply for them.

 This covers things like extra time or use of a PC in exams and the use of a reasonable adjustment to deadline for coursework submissions.

 The University is taking an inclusive approach to assessments, moving to 24-hour online assessments for most modules, negating the need to apply extra time in most cases.
 You will not receive adjustments such as extra time or rest breaks for these assessments.

 Timed online assessments (for example, three hours from beginning the assessment) are normally only used for very specific professional body requirements.
 Reasonable adjustments would apply in this situation, unless learning outcomes would be compromised.

 Types of reasonable adjustments that we can consider here are:

 - extra time/rest breaks

 - separate room.

 To apply for reasonable adjustments, please email your medical evidence to email@example.com as soon as possible and we will get in touch with you about reasonable adjustments.
-There is no deadline for this but please do this as soon as possible to give us the best chance of being able to get things in place for you.

 Once you are aware of the assessment method being used, if you have concerns about being able to access the assessment please liaise with the academic team to explore whether there is an appropriate alternative assessment.
 Where you are unable to find a solution, your teaching team can contact the Disability Service or you can make a Disability Advice appointment via an Information Point, to explore this further.
 Read the reasonable adjustments policy (PDF) and exams reasonable adjustment factsheet (PDF) for further information.